Timber harvest operations.

 for additional information regarding how to determine the "value of products."

-(i) If the person either directly or by contracting with others extracts and crushes, washes, screens, or blends materials to be incorporated into the road, extracting B&O tax is due on the value of the extracted product before any manufacturing.
-The manufacturing B&O and use taxes are also due upon the value of manufactured product.
+(i) If the person either directly or by contracting with others extracts and crushes, washes, screens, or blends materials to be incorporated into the road, B&O tax under the extracting classification is due on the value of the extracted product before any manufacturing.
+B&O tax under the manufacturing classification, and use tax are also due upon the value of manufactured product.
 If the "cost basis" is the appropriate method for determining the value of products under WAC 458-20-112

 , this value includes the cost of transportation to a processing point, but does not include any transportation from the processing point to the road site.
-A MATC may be taken under the B&O tax classification as explained in WAC 458-20-19301
+A MATC may be taken when computing the B&O tax as explained in WAC 458-20-19301

-(ii) In the case of fill dirt, sand, gravel, or rock that is extracted from a location away from the logging road site, but not further processed, extracting B&O and use taxes are due upon the value of the extracted product.
+(ii) In the case of fill dirt, sand, gravel, or rock that is extracted from a location away from the logging road site, but not further processed, B&O tax under the extracting classification, and use tax are due upon the value of the extracted product.
 If the "cost of production basis" is the appropriate method for determining the value of products under WAC 458-20-112

 , this value does not include transportation costs to the road site.

 (iii) The mere severance of fill dirt, sand, gravel, or rock from outcroppings at the side of a logging road for placement in the road is a part of the logging road construction or maintenance activity.
-The person incorporating these materials into the road does not incur an extracting and/or use tax liability with respect to these materials.
+The person incorporating these materials into the road does not incur a tax liability for either the extracting or the use of these materials.

 (13) Deduction for hauling logs to export yards.